-Otherwise, there are no guarantees the partitions will be evenly distributed.
+Otherwise, VoltDB issues a warning on startup and there are no guarantees the partitions will be evenly distributed.

 --ignore=thp

 For Linux systems, allows the database to start even if the server is configured to use Transparent Huge Pages (THP).
 THP is a known problem for memory-intense applications like VoltDB.
 So under normal conditions VoltDB will not start if the use of THP is enabled.
 This flag allows you to ignore that restriction for test purposes.
 Do not use this flag on production systems.